8-minute read

 The growing frequency of wildfires is beginning to pose significant challenges for utility providers in regions that have not historically faced these risks.
 For utilities looking to prepare for regulatory changes and invest in WMP initiatives that deliver incremental value across the organization, we recommend a four-phase approach to achieving risk awareness that is founded in data and analytics.

 Effective mitigations, like public safety power shutoff programs and strategic grid hardening initiatives, can drastically reduce the likelihood of a utility-caused ignition and enable utilities to provide safe, reliable power to their communities.
+Enhanced real-time data collection improves effective PSPS decision-making for utilities, allowing them to act swiftly and minimize disruptions caused by fire.

 Four-phase risk-aware approach to wildfire mitigation planning